 If you are organising an event for Workers Memorial Day and would like it displayed on these pages, then please email through the details to email@example.com

-We will update this page as and when we hear about new events so please check back to keep an eye on what's happening on Workers Memorial Day 2018!
-Unless another date is given, all events are on 28th April.
+We will update this section as and when we hear about new events, so please check back to keep an eye on what's happening on Workers Memorial Day 2020.